gopro/labs/docs/control/notes/README.md

 ## HERO11 Black Mini

+### 2.20.70 - Mar 31, 2023
+Update to new command language with variable support (matching HERO11 2.10.70.)
+Added !Cx where x is GBs to make sure is clear.
+If more than x is available, no files are removed. x is limited to half SD size.
+Deletes the oldest media first.
+Ideal for dashcam applications.
+Added !X to exit a running script. >l99!X!S!2R <- loop for 99 times, then exit.

 ### 2.10.70 - Feb 1, 2023
 - Fixed DLRV to support multiple captures
 - Fixed short DSPL interfering with delayed start